-For training contracts in Milton Keynes and Watford, your two years of training will consist of four six-month seats.
+For training contracts in Milton Keynes, your two years of training will consist of four six-month seats.
 We currently have seats in Corporate, Dispute Resolution, Financial Litigation, Real Estate, Property Litigation, Construction and Employment.
 All trainees must complete one non-contentious transactional seat (e.g. Corporate or Real Estate) and one contentious seat.

 In Scotland, you’ll complete two years of training under the Law Society of Scotland, but you’ll also have the opportunity to qualify as an English Solicitor with our support, and we’ll cover the cost.* Across our three offices, we have seats in Private Client, TMT, Competition, Dispute Resolution, People, Reward & Mobility, Energy, Transport & Infrastructure, Real Estate, Corporate, Banking & Finance.